-Moist and fluffy homemade Carrot Cake with Cream Cheese Frosting will become your new favourite recipe!
+Moist & fluffy homemade Carrot Cake with Cream Cheese Frosting will become your new favourite recipe!

 Finding a really good carrot cake is hit or miss.
-They are either too dry, too much fruit, not enough flavour or overboard with spices.
-One bite is all it takes for you to be hooked with this one.
+They are either too dry, contain too much fruit, not enough flavour or go overboard with spices.
+One bite is all it takes for you to be hooked on this one.
 This is The One.
 Hands down the best Carrot Cake you will ever have in your life!

-Especially when that perfect and creamy cream cheese frosting mixed through every mouthful.
+Especially when that creamy cream cheese frosting is mixed through every mouthful.